maxnyla/muffin-tastic/README.md

 **Logo:**

-For the logo design I used the Logo Makr website.
-I simply searched for muffin designs and took one that I liked, before adding some text with the brand name to it.
+The Logo Makr website was used to design the logo.
+I simply searched for muffin designs and took one that I liked, before settling on a colour and adding some text with the brand name to it.

 [Logo Makr](https://logomakr.com/)